UI football coaches Jim Reid and LeVar Woods visited with the media Wednesday

 Hawkeye assistant coaches gather with media during spring drills

-Chris White is in his second year as an assistant football coach at the University of Iowa.
+Chris White is in his third year as an assistant football coach at the University of Iowa.
 Chris spent the previous four years on the coaching staff of the Minnesota Vikings.
 White coaches Hawkeye running backs and coordinates special teams.
-He was recognized in February by Rivals.com as one of the top recruiters in the Big Ten Conference.
+He was recognized in February, 2014, by Rivals.com as one of the top recruiters in the Big Ten Conference.